superpowers04/Super-Engine/example_mods/readme.txt

   This can be enforced with Visibility > Force Generic Font, note that not all menus will work with all fonts and some things might appear off.
   A good font that could be used is https://gamebanana.com/tools/8509, it keeps the funkin style in places that a normal font is used

+ADDING EXISTING CHARTS:
+	There are multiple ways to do this:

+	The main way is to move the chart and it's respective Inst.ogg/Voices.ogg's to a new folder named the song inside of mods/charts

+	You can make folders inside of mods/packs to organise your songs, make a new folder inside of Packs, named whatever.
+		Make a charts folder inside of that, then put your songs from mods/charts into there

+	You can also use the Import Songs From Existing Mods option

+	If you don't want to add a song but would like to play it, just drag and drop the chart into your game.
+The game will try to detect the Inst and Voices from there.

+MAKING CHARTS:
+	Go to Options > Misc > Animation Debug and turn it on.
+	Make a new folder inside of mods/charts named the song Move your audio files(Inst.ogg and Voices.ogg, Make sure they're properly converted and not just renamed MP3's) into the folder
+	Open Modded Songs, hover over the song like you're about to play it and press 7(Or right click on the song) Then you're free to chart, just don't forget to save

 MAKING CHARACTERS:
+ Importing the characters:
+	There are 2 ways to do this
+	1:
- Making characters is as simple as making a new folder inside of mods/characters, then dropping the png and xml into the folder, and renaming them to "character.png" and "character.xml".
+		Make a new folder inside of mods/characters, then drop the png and xml into the folder, and rename them to "character.png" and "character.xml".
 (If you don't see .png or .xml on the original file names then they aren't needed)
+ 	2:
+ 		Drag and drop the png onto the game, select the name you want and press continue
+ Ingame:
- Ingame, go to Options > Misc > Animation Debug and turn it on.
+	Go to Options > Misc > Animation Debug and make sure it's on.
 	Go to Options > Modifications > X Character > find your character(All invalid characters appear at the top) and then Press 2.
 	You can press H for help with using animation debug.
 	Pressing M twice will allow you to open the animation binder and config editor.
 Saving after adding the animations is recommended.

 	If you want to edit a BF character, add the animations the character as an opponent.
 	Upon exiting the animation binder, press 3 to save, then 7 to switch over to offsetting for BF

 	*BF uses inverted animations so BF NOTE RIGHT will be singLEFT and BF NOTE LEFT will be singRIGHT.

  If there are things you'd like to do that aren't possible with the animation editor, editing the json manually might be a good idea.
- You can find the wiki page for character jsons here: https://github.com/superpowers04/Super-Engine/wiki/Character-JSON You can also provide a script.hscript to add custom scripting to your characters
+ You can find the wiki page for character jsons here: https://github.com/superpowers04/Super-Engine/wiki/Character-JSON You can also provide a script.hscript to add custom scripting to your characters for things like custom animations, character position manipulation and more